FC 27 CHEMISTRY STYLES

 Cat

-Suitable for keepers with solid control of their box but not much outside it.
+Suitable for keepers with solid control of their box but less ability outside it.

 Glove

 Our favorite goalkeeper style.
-It improves the three most essential attributes.
+It improves three of the most important goalkeeping attributes.

 Player Basic